rec/gitz/doc/git-gitz.rst

 DESCRIPTION
 ===========

-`git gitz` lists information about the gitz commands
+`git gitz` lists information about the gitz commands.

+By default it lists everything, or you can select one or more subcommands:

+    commands:
+        All the gitz commands

+    defaults:
+        Default values: protected branches and remotes

+    executable_directory:
+        The path to the gitz executable directory,

+    home_page:
+        The home page of the gitz project

+    library_directory:
+        The gitz library directory

+    version:
+        The version number

 EXAMPLES
 ========

+``git gitz commands``
+``git gitz c``
+    Prints the list of gitz commands

 ``git gitz``
-``git gitz commands defaults exec home_page library version`` ``git gitz c d e h l v``
+``git gitz commands defaults executable_directory home_page library_directory version``
+``git gitz c d e h l v``
-      Prints:
+    Prints everything:
-        * all the gitz commands
+        * All the gitz commands
-        * the variable defaults (including protected branches and remotes)
+        * Default values: protected branches and remotes
-        * the gitz executable directory,
+        * The path to the gitz executable directory,
-        * the home page of the project
+        * The home page of the gitz project
-        * the gitz library directory
+        * The gitz library directory
-        * the version number
+        * The version number

 ``git gitz version exec``
     Print just the version number and the git executable directory